philthompson/polycubes/readme.md

+## Polycubes

+A python 3 implementation of a hashtable-less polycube enumerator.

+## Background

 See https://github.com/mikepound/opencubes for the original implementation and community-provided improvements from the Computerphile video at https://www.youtube.com/watch?v=g9n0a0644B4

 Uses a method defined by GitHub user "presseyt" to find a "canonical" representation of a cube.